Children's orthopaedic surgery

-- foot and ankle conditions including congenital foot deformities and flat foot; club foot is treated in our weekly specialist Ponseti Clinic
+- foot and ankle conditions including congenital foot deformities, club foot and flat foot

 - hand deformities